Sonardhruv/MLresearchPaper/README.md

 This repository is open for educational and research purposes.
 Feel free to open issues or pull requests.
 Please provide attribution if using or modifying this codebase.
+*Human Participant Confidentiality:*

+This research utilized a publicly available dataset ("Hospital Readmissions" from Kaggle: [https://www.kaggle.com/datasets/dubradave/hospital-readmissions](https://www.kaggle.com/datasets/dubradave/hospital-readmissions)).
+In accordance with the ICMJE Privacy and Confidentiality guidelines, no identifying information of human participants was included in the dataset as provided.
+The authors have taken all necessary precautions to ensure that the code and any derived analyses presented in this manuscript and the associated GitHub repository ([https://github.com/Sonardhruv/MLresearchPaper](https://github.com/Sonardhruv/MLresearchPaper)) do not contain any information that could potentially identify individual human participants.
+The dataset was used in an anonymized form.